Online Master’s in Regulatory Science Programs – Medical Device, Food & Pharmaceutical Regulatory Affairs

 Admission requirements include a bachelor’s degree in a related subject with a 3.0 GPA and at least six months of work or internship experience in clinical research.

 ASU also offers an online master of science in regulatory science and an online MS in regulatory science with a concentration in food safety.
 Both these programs are made up of 33 credits.
-The regulatory science MS includes courses in clinical research design and methods; healthcare project management; and medical device development and regulation.
-The food safety concentration includes courses such as food safety and protection; regulatory writing; assessing food safety and developing policy procedures and training; and quality assurance for the production of food, products, and supplements.
+The MS in regulatory science includes courses in clinical research design and methods, healthcare project management, and medical device development and regulation.
+The food safety concentration includes courses such as food safety and protection, regulatory writing, assessing food safety and developing policy procedures and training, and quality assurance for producing food, products, and supplements.

-Lastly, ASU’s Sandra Day O’Connor College of Law provides an online MLS (master of legal studies) in corporate and healthcare compliance helping students build knowledge of legal principles that will be useful for careers in industries where compliance is a major concern.
-This is a 30 credits program including coursework in U.S. law and legal analysis; fundamentals of contract law; tort law; property; conducting fact investigators and reporting; and data privacy and protection.
+Lastly, ASU’s Sandra Day O’Connor College of Law provides an online MLS (master of legal studies) in corporate and healthcare compliance, helping students build knowledge of legal principles that will be useful for careers in industries where compliance is a major concern.
+This 30-credit program includes coursework in U.S. law and legal analysis, fundamentals of contract law, tort law, property, conducting fact investigators and reporting, and data privacy and protection.

 - Location: Tempe, AZ; Phoenix, AZ